wvance1/datafun-05-sql/README.md

 git commit -m "add .gitignore, cmds to readme" git push origin main
 ```
+## Add data folder and .csv

+##### Manually added a data folder to the project folder, then added two .csv files in VS Code.

 ## Project work

 ##### Followed instructions from the source link below.